PAC Verification of Statistical Algorithms: Technical Overview

 \subsection{Verification of Statistical Algorithms}

-Our next contribution is a new definition of PAC verification of an \emph{algorithm}.
-This generalizes the definition of PAC verification of a \emph{hypothesis class} \citep[\cref{def:pac-verification}, introduced by][]{GoldwasserRSY21}, which corresponds to the special case of PAC verifying an algorithm that is an agnostic PAC learner for the class.
+Many popular algorithms do not come with provable PAC-like guarantees, but tend to work well in practice.
+Such heuristics are common in machine learning, data science, optimization, operations research, finance, etc. People might like to delegate the task of collecting data and executing an algorithm on that data to an untrusted party.
+To capture this notion, our next contribution is a new definition of PAC verification of an \emph{algorithm}.\footnote{This notion differs from delegation of computation, in that the data (the input to the algorithm) is collected by the untrusted prover.} This generalizes the definition of PAC verification of a \emph{hypothesis class} \citep[\cref{def:pac-verification}, introduced by][]{GoldwasserRSY21}, which corresponds to the special case of PAC verifying an algorithm that is an agnostic PAC learner for the class.